alxmrs/xarray-sql/README.md

 ## What is this?

-This experiment provides a SQL interface for raster data.
+This is an experiment to provide a SQL interface for raster data.

 ```python
 import xarray as xr